agatamieniuk/Fridge_Project-command_line_version./README.md

-Project from Java Course in InfoShare Academy (in progress).
+Command line version of project from Java Course in InfoShare Academy.